stevenlc/FannyFriendlyLLC/README.md

 - MongoDB
   - tests were run on a locally installed VM, but in production the data resides in an mlab mongodb instance
 - Bootstrap (I didn't use a robust frontend framework for this project)
+- nginx
+  - since I am hosting multiple websites on the same server, I use nginx to redirect users to the correct content

 The production web app / website is running on a hosted Linode server in which I also run my personal website.